priv-kweihmann/meta-sca/docs/sca/build_exec_times.md

 of the tools for your build anyways.
 This type of calculation is only applied to be able to compare the tools.

-Following table it used to defined the scaling
+Following table it used to define the scaling

 | needed time in s | scale
 | ------------- |:--: